 Sometimes people experience ‘Sciatic Syndrome’.
-Sciatic syndrome symptoms are very similar to sciatica but without muscle weakness.
+Sciatic syndrome symptoms are very similar to to sciatica, but without the muscle weakness.
 Oftentimes, it is a result of a Trigger Point in the Gluteus Medius that gives referral pain in the buttocks and down the back side of the thigh.

-Your Registered Massage Therapist can help differentiate the difference and treat you accordingly.
+Your Registered Massage Therapist can help differentiate the difference and treat accordingly.

 The benefits of massage therapy for sciatica make it an ideal therapy for those suffering from sciatica or sciatic syndrome pain on a regular basis.
 According to a 2014 study published in the Scientific World Journal, deep tissue massage is just as effective as anti-inflammatory drugs for lower back pain.
 Massage therapy can relieve your tense muscles and release pressure on compressed nerves.